 Despite the diversity in telehealth services, there are a few overarching guidelines that every telehealth practitioner must adhere to.
 For example, every telehealth practitioner is expected to have an in-depth understanding of the telehealth technology that is relevant to their field and how to use it effectively.
 Telehealth providers must also be prepared to communicate digitally with members of their practice, train other telehealth providers, and continuously incorporate new telehealth technology into their work.

 But perhaps most importantly, telehealth providers must learn how to forge meaningful client-provider connections across the digital divide.
 As with any healthcare service, telehealth is only successful when a practitioner can provide trusted, friendly, and expert service.
 When telehealth is conducted effectively, the differences between a remote and an in-person appointment are few.

 Becoming a telehealth professional of any kind — whether a doctor, counselor, or psychiatrist — begins with taking the same steps required of in-person healthcare providers.
-Telehealth professionals must complete the education, certifications, and training associated with their respective fields.
+Telehealth providers must complete the education, certifications, and training associated with their respective fields.
 Once these requirements have been fulfilled, healthcare professionals can start taking the following steps to become a telehealth provider: